 Unleash the power of competition to motivate your organization forward!
 There are countless possibilities that a competitive environment offers, including:

-- Higher innovation: When you’re presented with a market that’s saturated, discover new approaches to innovate and display your creative capabilities.
+2. Higher innovation: When you’re presented with a saturated market, discover new approaches to innovate and display your creative capabilities.

-- Identifying industry solutions: When there is an abundance of competitors in the market, it gives them strength as a collective group to negotiate and regulate.
+6. Identifying industry solutions: An abundance of competitors in the market gives them strength as a collective group to negotiate and regulate.

-Although rivalry with competitors can be a boon for business, it also comes along with certain risks.
+Although rivalry with competitors can be a boon for business leaders, it also comes along with certain risks.
 Here are some of the hazards that come with competing:

 To make sure you get the most out of it, here are several tips on how to best utilize the competitive environment in your industry –

-- Consider development options: Seek out growth and development prospects to expand your share of the market and set yourself apart from others in your industry.
+4. Consider development options: Seek growth and development prospects to expand your market share and set yourself apart from others in your industry.

 Conclusion!